Be a part of protecting our local black bears.

 Even after the Bear Protection Ordinance was in place, we continued to find that bears were getting into trash as many residents left their bear resistant carts either unlocked or overstuffed.
 As a result of our continued documentation, City Council mandated that Code Enforcement proactively monitor the alleyways and begin issuing summons immediately.
 The increase in enforcement had an immediate impact and as trash became less available, bears stopped relying on trash as a food source in those parts of town.

-We need volunteers to monitor and report trash violations between the middle of August and end of October.
+We need volunteers to monitor and report trash violations (as well as broken cans) between the middle of July and end of October.
 Our plan is to have this as part of the Bear Safe Neighborhoods.
 If you would like to help ensure that bears are not getting into trash, this is a very important part of keeping them safe.

 How to report a trash violation: